 1 - undergraduate/Health Care Graduate student Health Forms 2 - graduate student health packet3 - high school programs health Packet

-Traditional Undergraduate Students, RIBN Students, as well as the following Graduate Programs: Athletic Training, Dietetic Internship, Occupational Therapy, & Physician Assistant use Health Packet 1.
+Traditional Undergraduate Students, RIBN Students, as well as the following Graduate Programs: Athletic Training, Dietetic Internship, Occupational Therapy, Physician Assistant, and FNP/DNP use Health Packet 1.

 Non-Traditional Part-Time Undergraduate Students, Continuing Education Students, as well as all other Graduate Programs not mentioned above; including students enrolled at the Asheville and LTSS/Columbia campuses use Health Packet 2.